-PoC Project Host: Telefó nica interco and a demo demar slice B the SS deploy access The so This pr addres PoC aims at showcasing a security closed loop across multiple domains and sites onnected using a security framework based on ZSM Reference Architecture (ZSM 002) E2E slice orchestration solution based on the principles of ZSM 003.
-To that end, the showcases the request and implementation for two network slices with specific security nds expressed as Security Service Level Agreements (SSLAs) between a 5G network broker and a 5G operator.
-The PoC will also implement a close-loop automation to ensure SLAs compliance, in case of security breaches.
-Two different network slices will be yed and monitored, one related to provide a secure slice connectivity between and as and a 5G Core network domains and second one for IoT related services.
+PoC Number: (assigned by ETSI) 6 PoC Project Name: Security SLA assurance in 5G network slices PoC Project Host: Telefónica Short Description: This PoC aims at showcasing a security closed loop across multiple domains and sites interconnected using a security framework based on ZSM Reference Architecture (ZSM 002) and a E2E slice orchestration solution based on the principles of ZSM 003.
+To that end, the demo showcases the request and implementation for two network slices with specific security demands expressed as Security Service Level Agreements (SSLAs) between a 5G network slice Broker and a 5G operator.
+The PoC will also implement a close-loop automation to ensure the SSLAs compliance, in case of security breaches.
+Two different network slices will be deployed and monitored, one related to provide a secure slice connectivity between and access and a 5G Core network domains and second one for IoT related services.
+The solution is based on the technology developed in INSPIRE-5Gplus EU funded project [1].
+This project has taken the ZSM reference architecture as the baseline to create a solution to address security demands and develop several security enablers and will demonstrate how they can be integrated to address security problems.